-Whether you are visiting a doctor, picking up your prescription, or undergoing a medical examination, you must bring your National Health Insurance card to any contracted health care institution (identified by the National Health Insurance logo in their doorways) in order to be
+Whether you are visiting a doctor, picking up medicine or having a test done, you can bring your National Health Insurance card (NHI card) to any contracted health care institution (identified by the National Health Insurance logo in their doorways) to be

-treated under the health insurance program.
-You will be required, however, to pay a registration fee and copayment.
+treated under the National Health Insurance program.
+You will be required, however, to pay a registration fee and co-payment.

-If you don’t have your National Health Insurance card with you when visiting the doctor, you must first pay all medical expenses out of your own pocket.
-But you can have the expenses, minus the required copayment, refunded if you bring your National Health
+If you don’t have your NHI card with you when visiting the doctor, you must first pay all medical expenses out of your own pocket.
+But you can have the expenses, minus the required co-payment, refunded if you bring your National Health Insurance Card and